zzxwill/odps/intl.en-US/Pricing/Billing.md

 -   The calculating time does not include the time waiting for execution.

--   If you purchased the MaxCompute Subscription service, you can use MR computing tasks for free within the range of the services you purchased.
+-   If you purchased the MaxCompute Subscription service, you can use MR tasks for free within the range of the services you purchased.
 No additional fee is charged.

 **Subscription \(CU cost\)**